Check the following solutions to fix the drive showing 0 bytes. Directly jump to the part you're most interested in.

 [Fixed] 0 Bytes Hard Drive Shows RAW in Disk Management

-Applies to fix 0 bytes hard drive/SSD partition shows as RAW, online, with healthy state.
+Applies to fix 0 bytes hard drive/SSD partition shows as RAW, online, with the healthy state.

 # 1. Restore Data

-When 0 bytes used device shows RAW in Disk Management, you are unable to access the device.
+When 0 bytes of the used devices show RAW in Disk Management, you are unable to access the device.
 With the help of professional hard drive recovery software, you can restore all precious data.
-EaseUS Data Recovery Wizard is such a tool which enables you to perform fast and secure data recovery on hard drive partitions, USB drive, SD card or other storage devices with the "0 bytes" issue.
+EaseUS Data Recovery Wizard is a tool that enables you to perform fast and secure data recovery on hard drive partitions, USB drive, SD card or other storage devices with the "0 bytes" issue.